wateecuhs/ft_transcendence/README.md

 # ft_transcendence

-You will need to manually add the different environment files
+You will need to manually add the different environment files in requirements/conf/